-- a) There are no trade receivables which are credit impaired or which have a significant increase in credit risk based on the assessment made by the Company. - b) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member. - c) The fair value of trade receivables are not materially different from the carrying value presented.
-Refer note no. 28. - d) For explanation on the Company's credit risk management processes, refer note no. 29.
+- a) There are no trade receivables which are credit impaired or which have a significant increase in credit risk based on the assessment made by the Company. - b) The fair value of trade receivables are not materially different from the carrying value presented.
+Refer note no. 29.

+c) For explanation on the Company's credit risk management processes, refer note no. 30.